GoogleCloudPlatform/cloud-hackathons/hacks/media-on-gcp/README.md

 - You have a Cloud Run service named `ghack-player` deployed
 - You can hit the service's public URL and see your stream being played
+- Insert a SCTE35 message and watch an ad playing in your stream.
 - [Optional] You made some changes to the look and feel of the player and redeployed the service

 ### Learning Resources